jhjewitt1998/Pi-Monte-Carlo/README.md

 # Estimating Pi Via the Monte Carlo Simulation Method (Pi-Monte-Carlo)
 <p>
-This script uses the monte carlo algorithm to estimate pi.
+This script uses the monte carlo method to estimate pi.
 The x coords, y coords, points in the circle, estimation of pi and variance are all recoreded in a pandas df for further manipulation if needed.</p>

 # Monte Carlo Simulation

 <p>
 The Monte Carlo Simulation is a mathamatical technique which uses random sampling to estimate the possible outcomes of an uncertain event, in this event calculating pi.
-This example is specifically done by generating a random 2d coordinate and checking if its inside or outside of the circle, as seen in the image below.
-Pi is estimated by calculating the ratio of points that lay inside the circle and total number points which had been generated overall.
+This example is specifically done by generating random 2d coordinates and checking if they are inside or outside of the circle, as seen in the image below.
+Pi is estimated by calculating the ratio of points that lay inside the circle and total number points which have been generated overall.
 </P>

 <p align="center">